norwd/fmtya/README.md

 and if any yaml files are reformatted, it will commit them back to the branch that was pushed.

+Note that if the default token is used, GitHub Action workflow files cannot be formatted.
+This is due to a limitation in GitHub's permissions system.
+See the [advanced setup](#advanced-setup) example to see how to format workflow files.

 ```yaml
 ---